 - He once managed a steak house and BBQ restaurant, but can’t steam broccoli.

 Brian Parks has almost two decades of leadership experience.
-As VP of Community for SocialMedia.org, Brian is responsible for the recruitment of new members and partners.
+As VP of Community Development for SocialMedia.org, Brian is responsible for the recruitment of new members and partners.

 Brian came to SocialMedia.org from a successful background helping technology startups grow revenues and build maturity through sales and business development.

 Brian’s experience leading teams of people that talk to people started 20 years ago when he ran a Marble Slab Creamery in high school (His favorite flavor?
 Coffee and vanilla mixed with heath bar).
 Focused on the fundamentals of teaching and coaching, Brian emphasizes asking questions and telling stories to help people solve their problems.

 Brian Parks has a bachelor’s degree in philosophy and religion from Baylor University.